Cramer-Rao Bounds for Target Parameter Estimation in a Bi-Static IRS-Assisted Radar Configuration: IRS-Assisted Radar Setup

 \section{IRS-Assisted Radar Setup}

-Bi-static radar separates the transmitter and receiver, forming a triangle with the target, unlike mono-static radar’s single-axis setup.
-This concept generalizes to multi-static radar, which uses multiple spatially dispersed transmitters and receivers to gain spatial diversity.
-Multi-static systems observe targets from several angles, enhancing the detection of complex or stealthy targets whose Radar Cross Section (RCS) varies with aspect.
+Bi-static radar separates the transmitter and receiver, forming a signal path with the target as shown in Fig.~\ref{fig:combined_three_column}(a)(i), unlike mono-static radar’s setup .
+This concept generalizes to multi-static radar in Fig.~\ref{fig:combined_three_column}(a)(iii), which uses multiple spatially dispersed transmitters and receivers to gain spatial diversity.
+Multi-static systems observe targets from several angles, enhancing the detection of complex or stealth targets whose Radar Cross Section (RCS) varies with aspect angle.
 However, effectively exploiting these advantages requires careful spatial arrangement of the receivers, as discussed in \cite{Richards2005Book}.